 Perhaps we should consider realigning ourselves with the Romantics, who as a group found solace in freely expressing emotions in poetry.

-Keats might have had Robert Burton in mind here, the 17th-century priest and scholar whose hefty volume The Anatomy of Melancholy (1621) described how sadness might go into overdrive (something we’ve come to understand as clinical depression) and how to cope with it.
-Or various self-help books from the 16th century, which, according to Tiffany Watt Smith, a research fellow at the Centre for the History of the Emotions at Queen Mary University of London, “try to encourage sadness in readers by giving them lists of reasons to be disappointed.”
+Keats might have had Robert Burton in mind here, the seventeenth-century priest and scholar whose hefty volume The Anatomy of Melancholy (1621) described how sadness might go into overdrive (something we’ve come to understand as clinical depression) and how to cope with it.
+Or various self-help books from the sixteenth century, which, according to Tiffany Watt Smith, a research fellow at the Centre for the History of the Emotions at Queen Mary University of London, “try to encourage sadness in readers by giving them lists of reasons to be disappointed.”
 Could it be that the path leading to true happiness goes via sadness?

 Recent research suggests that experiencing not-so-happy feelings actually promotes psychological wellbeing.
 A study published in the journal Emotion in 2016 took 365 German participants aged 14 to 88.
 For three weeks, they were handed a smartphone that put them through six daily quizzes on their emotional health.
 The researchers checked in on their feelings—be they negative or positive moods—as well as how they perceived their physical health in a given moment.